-4. Anticipated Significant Adverse Impacts and Mitigation
+5. Anticipated Significant Adverse Impacts and Mitigation

 Substations are common throughout Colorado's Front Range and are generally compatible with a variety of land uses, including commercial, industrial, agricultural uses, and residential uses that require the electrical power substations distribute.
-Local temporary impacts to the surrounding land uses are anticipated from the construction of the substation, including an increase in traffic; increase in noise and dust from construction activities; increase in odors from construction equipment exhaust (fumes); increase in vibrations from heavy construction equipment; and visual effects from the presence of construction equipment and active work areas.
+Local temporary impacts to the surrounding land uses are anticipated from the construction of the substation, including an increase in traffic; increase in noise and dust from construction activities; increase in odors from construction equipment exhaust (fumes), increase in vibrations from heavy construction equipment, and visual effects from the presence of construction equipment and active work areas.
 It is anticipated that construction impacts would not result in long-term effects and would exist only for the anticipated duration of construction.
-Noise levels would be elevated above normal background levels during construction of the Project during daytime hours.
+Noise levels during construction of the Project would be elevated during daytime hours.
 United Power, Tri-State, and their construction contractors would endeavor to address and alleviate any nuisances that are identified during construction.

 A desktop analysis was conducted for the Project (Figure 1) to collect publicly available background data and field surveys to evaluate the existing conditions.
-The biological resources report is included as Appendix F. No potential habitat for federally or state listed species were identified during the field survey in the Project area.
+No potential habitat for federally or state listed species were identified during the field survey in the Project area.
 One State of Colorado C-List noxious weed, cheatgrass, was identified in the survey area.
 The State of Colorado does not have a plan to implement for controlling the spread of List-C species; however, the State of Colorado does recommend implementing controls to limit the spread of this species.
 During the field survey, one roadside ditch and one swale were identified, these features are assumed to be non-jurisdictional.
 Impacts to the ditch and swale will be minimized to result in less than 0.1 acre of disturbance (Appendix F).
 This would avoid the need for a Section 404 permit with the U.S. Army Corps of Engineers by locating the Project outside of the ditch and swale areas.